GaryMatycich/Tech-Acadamy-Live-Project/README.md

         public DateTime?
 Left { get; set; }
     }
 ```
-The database was using a code first approach and my table was drawn up from the class using Entity Framework
+The database was using a code first approach and my table was drawn up from the class using Entity Framework.
 ```
 CREATE TABLE [dbo].[BlogAuthors] (
     [BlogAuthorId] INT            IDENTITY (1, 1) NOT NULL,